pgRouting/workshop/docs/chapters/chapter-6.rst

 .. _exercise-7:

-Exercise 7 - Vehicle routing - Going
+Exercise 7 - Vehicle routing - going
 ...............................................................................

 .. rubric:: From the |place_3| to the |place_1| by car.